IPGP/rinexmod/README.md

 # Requirements

+The tool is in Python 3, your must have it installed on your machine.

 You have to have RNX2CRZ and CRZ2RNX installed and declared in your path.
-The program must be present on the machine, if not, available there : http://terras.gsi.go.jp/ja/crx2rnx.html
+The RNXCMP program package must be present on the machine, if not, available there : http://terras.gsi.go.jp/ja/crx2rnx.html

+To declare it in your path, run on linux :

+  ln -s FULL_PATH_TO_RNXCMP_PACKAGE/rnx2crz ~/bin/rnx2crz
+  ln -s FULL_PATH_TO_RNXCMP_PACKAGE/crz2rnx ~/bin/crz2rnx

 You have to have teqc installed and declared in your path.
 The program must be present on the machine, if not, available there : https://www.unavco.org/software/data-processing/teqc/teqc.html#executables

+To declare it in your path, run on linux :

+  ln -s FULL_PATH_TO_TEQC/teqc ~/bin/teqc